PayKitv0.1 beta

 });

-Each plugin mounts its own endpoints under the PayKit base path automatically.
+Each plugin mounts its own endpoints under the PayKit API base path automatically.
 No manual route wiring needed.

 Dashboard plugin